Nipping and Biting (Problem Solving)

 The Ankle Biter – Nipping and Biting

 Puppies can become hyper-stimulated.
-Often this type of behavior is due to too much free, unchallenging and unsupervised time.
-If your puppy has become wild and is nipping and biting at your ankles, hands or clothing you need to review the amount of time he’s spending out of the crate and what is happening during this time (for proper crate use review House Training).
+Often this type of behavior is due to too much free, unchallenging, and unsupervised time.
+If your puppy has become wild and is nipping and biting at your ankles, hands, or clothing you need to review the amount of time he’s spending out of the crate and what is happening during this time (for proper crate use review House Training).

 Watch the Clock

 Do a clock watch.
 Let’s say that you see this behavior begin to take place 30 minutes after you take your puppy out of the crate.
-The next time you take your pup out, put him back in the crate after 20 minutes for some quiet down time.
+The next time you take your pup out, put him back in the crate after 20 minutes for some quiet downtime.

 Stay Engaged with your Puppy

-Make sure his time out of the crate is stimulating and interesting for him.
+Make sure his time out of the safe spot is stimulating and interesting for him.
 Is there a challenge in place, something fun and exciting for him to think about and do?
 By motivating and properly supervising your puppy you not only preempt the development of wild behavior, you are wisely and effectively making use of your time together.
 Better yet, you will feel confident that you are putting your pup back in the crate when he is tuckered out and needs a rest.
 Both you and your pup will be happier because you are providing what is necessary for him to blossom into a great friend for life and you are setting your puppy up to succeed.

-With a clock watch in place and every effort to keep your puppy successful you should see a decline in wild biting behavior.
+With a clock watch in place and every effort to keep your puppy successful, you should see a decline in wild-biting behavior.
 Isolated incidents may be solved successfully with the following suggestions.

 Nip it in the Bud — Be Creative!

 When it comes to nipping and biting there is no single, easy solution for all puppies.
-This type of problem solving requires you to be creative.
+This type of problem-solving requires you to be creative.
 You need to stay engaged with your puppy and set him up for success.
-It also means not putting any responsibility on the puppy, but rather, assessing each situation on an on going basis and coming up with an appropriate solution.
+It also means not putting any responsibility on the puppy, but rather, assessing each situation on an ongoing basis and coming up with an appropriate solution.

 TIP:

 Dogs explore the world with their mouths.
 It is very important to keep in mind that biting is a natural behavior for your puppy and to get angry with him or punish him is not solving the problem.
 You need to teach a young puppy what is acceptable.
-This takes patience, effort and consistency.
+This takes patience, effort, and consistency.

 modern day idle dog 1